Being fair to oneself – and to others

 The core of this rule is equity, or fairness: the voyage is a shared endeavour and the jeopardy is a shared one.
 Informally, it becomes a partnership where risks need to be shared fairly – though the sense of partnership is only triggered if the captain needs to take such a drastic decision.
 By granting the captain full discretion, the merchants allow him or her to take the decisions that give the voyage the best chance of overall success, and enable him or her to exercise professional judgement to deliver that result.

 A fascinating academic article draws an analogy between this granting of discretion to someone who can exercise professional judgement over the success of an operation to the role of the board of directors and management of a company, and an analogy between the rule of general averages and the governance need to exercise judgement over how the fruits of business success are shared among the stakeholders who share in that endeavour.
 Called, perhaps inevitably, Captains of industry?
 Value allocation and the partnering effect of managerial discretion, the article suggests that corporate law could benefit from more of a similar sense of equity (or fairness).
-Company directors have fiduciary duties to promote the success of the company (the English law formulation is acknowledged in most markets, and is a proper understanding of US law too – or at least how US law was historically understood).
+Company directors have fiduciary duties to promote the success of the company (the English law formulation is acknowledged in most markets, and, as I explain in full in my forthcoming book, was a proper understanding of US law too).
 This implies a need to seek a fair balance of the interests of stakeholders, as that is what will promote long-term business success.
 The analogy comes largely in thinking through the equitable sharing of that success.
 The paper doesn’t argue that the general averages model should be adopted, but rather shows that it is a helpful reframing allowing us to see more clearly how modern corporations are often run.
 Essentially, it points out that modern management and boards often display a failure to be fair.

 For the academics, the first benefit of the analogy is in thinking about any particular sacrifices that stakeholders may make which operate to the benefit of the company.
 This, they suggest, might give rise to a similar sense of quasi-partnership that the captain’s cargo sacrifice triggers in general averages.
 The example given is staff undertaking specialist training that is relevant only to that particular business, but it is also relevant to consider any time that workers spend that exceeds the expectations of their job description.
 Certainly, workers who do work beyond their contract (which is many) tend to feel that they have some right to better reward or treatment over time as a result of such actions.
 As the academics say: “the rule of general averages makes us realize that some stakeholders can be affected by decisions taken for collective purposes, without being considered as general averages.
 It thus questions whether these impacts are treated in a fair way.”

-That discussion reads (to this reader at least) as though the authors are going a little further than their own strictures about the limits to the value of the general averages analogy that they themselves set – but it is all the more thought-provoking as a result.
+That discussion reads (to this reader at least) as though the authors are going a little further than their own strictures about the limits to the value of the general averages analogy that they themselves set (that it is a frame for considering our current approach rather than a model to be followed as such) – but it is all the more thought-provoking as a result.

 There may well be aspects of this work that we should jettison, but it does seem to me that the overall cargo offered by the article’s thinking could be valuable if safely brought to harbour.
 Its active consideration of fairness is clearly attractive for this blog, but also the emphasis on businesses as effectively partnerships between stakeholders – certainly when they are successful this is how the best companies feel – and the need for boards to find a fair balance between the interests of different stakeholders are all elements that chime with earlier posts and with a sensible understanding of where long-term business success lies.